-Current draft projection for Florida DT Gervon Dexter
+Current Draft Projection for Florida DT Gervon Dexter

-Without elite lateral agility or flexibility, Dexter likely projects best as an even-front defensive tackle in 3-tech and 2i alignments.
-Nevertheless, he has more than enough athleticism and strength to move around the front.
+Without elite lateral agility or flexibility, Dexter likely projects best as an even-front defensive tackle in 3-tech and 2i alignments, but with his lean frame, he also projects well as a 3-4 defensive end.
+Either way, Dexter has more than enough athleticism and strength to move around the front.

 Dexter is a potentially scheme-versatile DT prospect with the upside of an impact starter.
 Early on, he may take his lumps without consistent hand usage and may be better served as a rotational piece on Day 1.
 That said, Dexter has the upside to become a disruptive two-phase weapon on the defensive line.